ddunwoody/hello-plugin-rust/README.md

 This is a trivial plugin which just prints to stdout when enabled or disabled.

-This build has only been tested on Intel MacOSX.
+This build has only been tested on Intel MacOS 12.6 and Ubuntu 22.04.

 ## Installing into X-Plane